menu Home About Me Home freebies My Store

 • One plant will be placed in front of a blowing fan for 24 hours.

-• One plant will be placed inside a plastic bag that had previously been spritzed with water (high humidity inside the bag).
+• One plant will be placed inside a plastic bag that has previously been spritzed with water (high humidity inside the bag).

 • The fourth plant will serve as a control.

-Let the plants sit for 24 hours (or longer if you want!).
+Let the plants sit for 24 hours.
 Each plant is massed again after a 24 hour period of time.
 Students will be amazed at how much water has been lost through the leaves.
-The results should be as follows:

 All masses should be compared to the control to see if the factor being tested causes an increase or decrease in the rate of transpiration.